iamsaksh/Tutorial/README.md

-Web platform for an education and teaching company, providing a wide range of courses and tutorials across different subjects.
-The platform allows users to browse, enroll in courses, and access educational content.
-It also provides an administrative interface for managing courses, instructors, and students.

 Features
 1. Course Catalog: Browse through a wide variety of courses and tutorials across multiple subjects and categories.
 2. Course Enrollment: Users can create accounts, view course details, and enroll in courses.